inform-us/requirements_specifications/informus/rules/Airway Plan.md

 ## Eligibility
-All patients across all units *(what about patients that are end of life: no way of obtaining this information at the present time?)*
+All patients across all units

 ## Validity (time window) Rules:

 All patients should have an airway plan documented during admission to critical care.
-Airway plan documentation is considered valid for one week unless a new artifical airway is inserted or removed (i.e. a tracheostomy or endotracheal tube). *(Note that this is not official guidelines currently)* If an new artifical airway is inserted or *(removed)* than the previous airway plan is considered invalid and a new airway plan should been completed.
+Airway plan documentation is considered valid for one week unless a new artifical airway is inserted or removed (i.e. a tracheostomy or endotracheal tube). *(Note that this is not official guidelines currently)*

-An airway plan is considered complete if any of the following is true:
- - DAS airway plan reads 'YES' and has been completed within the last seven days.
- - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are completed within the last seven days.
- - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled within the last seven days.
-   *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*

-An airway plan expires if a new artificial airway is inserted *(or removed?
-Does removal of an airway warrent a new airway plan?)*.

 An airway plan can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry

+If an new artifical airway is inserted or removed *(Does removal of an airway warrent a new airway plan?)* than the previous airway plan is considered invalid and a new airway plan should been completed.
+*(Currently awaiting flowsheets to enable identification of insertion/removal of new airways so this will be included in the second version of metric)*

 ## Classification

 **[A] Proportion of patients with 'Airway Plan Completed'**

-Feeds into (i) front tile (current time snapshot), (ii) (?) floorplan and (iii) 'airway plan completed' SPC chart
+Feeds into (i) front tile (current time snapshot), (ii) floorplan and (iii) 'airway plan completed' SPC chart

 **FRONT TILE proportion of patients with 'airway plan completed'**